 This diocesan ministry, intended to serve all Anglicans in our diocese – and often beyond - who find themselves or their families requiring the services of Vancouver General Hospital.
 As a denominational chaplain, the VGH chaplain offers individual pastoral care, listening and responding to patients and their families, as well as to staff.
 Brining the traditions, rituals, and theologies of the Anglican church.
 Ideally, the Anglican chaplain is a reminder that those at VGH are held up by the communion of saints, and that the whole church – including their home parish – prays for their well-being.

-Former Archbishop of the diocese, the Most Reverend Melissa Skelton appointed the Reverend Dr Bryan Rivers as interim Anglican Chaplain to VGH effective February 5, 2018.
+Former Archbishop of the diocese, the Most Reverend Melissa Skelton appointed the Reverend Bryan Rivers (photo on left) as interim Anglican Chaplain to VGH effective February 5, 2018.
 Bryan retired as a professor from the University of St Boniface College, Winnipeg and a priest in the Diocese of Rupert's Land before moving to Burnaby.
 He has been associated with St Alban the Martyr, Burnaby since arriving in this diocese.

 If you become a patient at VGH, remember to tell Admissions that you are an Anglican, then the chaplain will know you are in the hospital and will make a visit.